brandon-d-mckay/krauter/README.md

 ## Configuration

 Each `Krauter` must be created with a supplied *executor* function that simply takes a query along with an array of parameter values (and optionally an array of corresponding datatypes) and returns a Promise for its results (or an error if one occurs). *krauter* has predefined executors available for supported DBMSs.
-These can be accessed by calling `krauter.DBMS.executor` (where `DBMS` is the DBMS package name) with a connection/pool of corresponding type, which will return an executor configured to run queries on the specified connection/pool.
+These can be accessed by calling `krauter.DBMS.executor` (where `DBMS` is the DBMS package name) with a corresponding connection/pool and will return an executor configured to run queries on the specified connection/pool.

 ```javascript
 const krauter = require("krauter");